node-organic/node-organic/docs/README.md

 ## [Chemical](./Chemical.md)

-In standard naming convesions Chemical is data structure.
+In standard naming convesions Chemical is raw data structure.

 Every chemical has a type and in its nature is a plain object filled with properties (primitive values and/or references to other objects).